This article was updated on August 18, 2025 with updated information

 What are dark web search engines?

 Dark web search engines are specialized tools that allow you to access the dark web, portions of the deep web that aren’t indexed by traditional search engines.
 The dark web is hidden from regular browsers and search engines thanks to its registry operator, which differs from the infrastructure used by the clear web.
-The most well known browser is Tor, which stands for The Onion Project.
+The most well known browser is Tor, which stands for The Onion Router.

 What search engines can access the dark web?